-Sanjiva is the founder and chairman of WSO2.
+Sanjiva is the founder and a board member of WSO2.
 He was the CEO until 2017.

 WSO2 was founded by Sanjiva in 2005 with a vision to reinvent the way enterprise middleware is developed, sold, delivered, and supported through an open source model.